Nanalysis Scientific Corp. Ann - GuruFocus.com

 PR Newswire

-Nanalysis CEO and Founder Sean Krakiwsky states, "As we enter into the final stages of rolling out the $160 million CATSA Airport service contract, we wanted to be prudent and bolster our balance sheet.
-As I've stated publicly before, we are building a fully vertically integrated scientific instrumentation company.
-This vision includes a scaled-up service organization, and the CATSA contract accelerates that aspect of our vision.
-In addition, this opportunity will increase our base revenue, move us towards profitability, and eventually we will marry that business unit with our benchtop NMR, high field NMR, and MRI business, which all increasingly require a revenue generating service organization.
-This particular contract will be a stable source of revenue for five years, and potentially much longer.
-I want to thank the many of our long term shareholders and stakeholders for stepping up and making this happen."

-Each Unit will consist of one common share in the capital of the Company (a "Common Share") and one Common Share purchase warrant (a "Warrant").
-Each Warrant will entitle the holder thereof to purchase one Common Share at a price of $0.80 per Common Share (the "Warrant Exercise Price") at any time up to 4:00 p.m.
+CALGARY, AB, April 26, 2023 /PRNewswire/ - Nanalysis Scientific Corp. ("Nanalysis" or the "Company", TSXV: NSCI, OTCQX: NSCIF, FRA: 1N1) is pleased to announce it has closed the first tranche of its previously announced non-brokered private placement on April 21, 2023 (the "Offering").The Company has issued a total of 3,738,667 units ("Units") at a price of $0.60 per Unit for gross proceeds of $2,243,200.
+Each Unit consisted of one common share in the capital of the Company (a "Common Share") and one Common Share purchase warrant (a "Warrant").
+Each Warrant entitles the holder thereof to purchase one Common Share at a price of $0.80 per Common Share (the "Warrant Exercise Price") at any time up to 4:00 p.m.
 (Calgary time) on or before the date that is one year following the closing date of the Offering.

-The completion of the Offering will be subject to acceptance of the Offering by the TSX Venture Exchange.
-The Offering may be closed in one or more tranches, it is anticipated that an initial closing of the Offering to occur on or about April 25, 2023, subject to satisfaction of all closing conditions.
-The Units, including all underlying securities thereof, will have a hold period of four months and one day from the date of issue.
 The net proceeds of the Offering will be used by the Company for working capital purposes.
-The Company may pay a finder's fee of up to 7% on parts of proceeds of the Offering in relation to purchasers introduced to the Company by registered investment advisors, payable in cash.

-Certain insiders of the Company may participate in the Offering, but such insiders will only participate in the second closing, not the first.
-Such participation would be considered a related party transaction within the meaning of Multilateral Instrument 61-101 – Protection of Minority Security Holders in Special Transactions ("MI 61-101").
-The related party transaction is expected to be exempt from minority approval and valuation requirements pursuant to the exemptions contained in Section 5.5(a) and 5.7(1)(a) of MI 61-101, as neither the fair market value of the securities to be issued under the Offering nor the consideration to be paid by insiders will exceed 25% of the Company's market capitalization.
+The Company expects to close on the second tranche of the Offering on or about May 1, 2023.

+Finders acting in connection with the first tranche closing received fees in the aggregate amount of $12,600.

 Nanalysis' business is what we term "MRI and NMR for industry".
 The Company develops and manufactures portable Nuclear Magnetic Resonance (NMR) spectrometers or analyzers for laboratory and industrial markets.
 The NMReady-60™ was the first full-feature portable NMR spectrometer in a single compact enclosure requiring no liquid helium or any other cryogens.
 The company has followed-up that initial offering with new products and continues to have a strong innovation pipeline.
 In 2020 Nanalysis announced the launch of its100MHz device,the most powerful and most advanced compact NMR device ever brought to market.